 Press the Mode button again to exit mode selection.

-The Edit half of the Mode button accesses the Custom Mode Settings Edit menu.
-Each Custom Mode on Launch Control XL 3 has it's own Edit menu to configure how the Custom Mode interacts with the MIDI ports.
+Hold Shift and press the Mode button to access the Edit menu for Custom Modes, via the Mode Settings menu.
+Each Custom Mode on Launch Control XL 3 has its own Mode Settings menu to configure how the Custom Mode interacts with the MIDI ports.

 To enter the Custom Mode settings menu, hold Shift and press the Mode (Edit) button.